As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Not going to eat your microgreens right away?
 Wrap them in lightly dampened paper towels inside a zip lock bag in the veggie drawer of your fridge for long-term storage, and they’ll last for over a week.

-We hope this tip of the month will help you make good use of some of your extra seeds and take your homemade meals to the next level!
+We hope this article will help you make good use of some of your extra seeds and take your homemade meals to the next level!